scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 Q5: “Will this be new functionality in Google Scholar?”

 A5: “Too early to say.
 Those decisions are above my pay-grade 🙂”

+### Unanswered

+Zoom: "Is there a reason that you focused on biomedical literature, vs. for instance physics or chemistry?"

 # Vivi Nastase

 ### Zoom chat

 Q1: "Curious whether there would be special considerations in other domains?"

+A1 (live): We haven't on any domain-specific knowledge graph, but the code for any of these things is online.
+So if anybody is interested in trying it out, then it's there.
+We only thought about our own narrow interests - this ACL graph that we're trying to build - but we haven't gotten there.
+I think we should try it out.

 ### Rocket chat